Ice-Citron/Ice-Citron/README.md

 ## Hi there, I'm Shi Hao! 🌌 🎌 🌠

 I’m Shi Hao.
 Just Shi Hao.
 I love AI and I think we are getting AGI by December of 2026.
-My favourite AI combos so far is Claude MCP + OpenAI's O1 Pro.
-(Skibidi)
+My favourite AI combos so far is Claude MCP + OpenAI's O3 Pro.
+(Planning to try out Claude Max with Claude Code soon, I'm a bit slow on agentic frameworks)

 I'm quite confident that I can make anything given enough time.
 And I want to devote my life to AI and Nuclear Fusion research.
 OwO

 My favourite YouTubers are thrite, Grian, WolfyPlayz and Ken (Clash Royale).

-> Psst!
-Check out my number of commits!
-Not bad not terrible :<
+> Unfortunately, currently I've currently slowed down on number of commits on Github.
+As I'm currently busy working as a AI training data labeller and is getting into and building FPV drones from scratch.

 ---